joyharjanto/joyharjanto/README.md

 ### Hi there 👋

+✨ engineer & writer based in nyc
-✨ I am a writer and technologist by the way of data, viz, and full stack 🌱 I write code in R, Python, and Javascript
+🌱 I write code in R, Python, and Javascript